Nepal: Sahi Ho! Advocacy campaign for women’s empowerment and gender equality

-Overall, the Sahi Ho! campaign created a groundswell of positive encouragement where both men and women who step out of their assigned gender roles or expected behaviors are congratulated and encouraged, rather than sanctioned or abused.
-The campaign aimed to have contributed to a safe, positive environment for women to exercise their leadership skills, access employment opportunities, and engage in local decision-making processes.
+Overall, the Sahi Ho! campaign created a groundswell of positive encouragement where both men and women who step out of their assigned gender roles or expected behaviors are congratulated and praised rather than sanctioned or abused.
+The campaign aimed to contribute to a safe, positive environment for women to exercise their leadership skills, access employment opportunities, and engage in local decision-making processes.

 - Three policy analysis papers and two briefing papers were produced providing a foundation to continue ongoing policy advocacy for all stakeholders including policy makers.

 - A social media campaign was also launched in parallel, reinforcing the key campaign messages reaching over 3 million people, through which 68,000 people engaged directly.

 - Commitments made by more than 20 local government representatives to create enabling environment for economic empowerment of women during the community-based mobilization and awareness raising events in the campaign targeted districts.